TIBCOSoftware/flogo/README.md

 | an ecosystem of opinionated, event-driven capabilities  | an analytics framework  |
 | a Go lib to increase dev productivity  | an IoT platform  |

-# Project Flogo Stack
+# Project Flogo Ecosystem

-All capabilities within the Flogo Stack have a few things in common, they all process events (in a manner suitable for the specific purpose) and they all implement the *action* interface exposed by Flogo Core.
+All capabilities within the Flogo Ecosystem have a few things in common, they all process events (in a manner suitable for the specific purpose) and they all implement the *action* interface exposed by Flogo Core.

-Some of the key highlights of the entire stack, include:
+Some of the key highlights include:

 🎈 **Ultra-light** 20x-50x lighter than Java or Node.js <br/>
 ⚡️ **Event-driven** Powerful event-driven programming model based on *triggers* and *actions*<br/>